phamcongthuy/challenge/timeline.markdown

 : Winners Announced
 {% endif %}

-**25 finalists** will be chosen by the evaluation committee, and the <span class="avoid-break">**5 winners** will be voted on by the public.</span><br /><br />If your application is selected as a finalist to win the activation challenge, a representative of your team will be invited to a public event to present your proposal to the public.
-Details will be provided to finalists at least three weeks prior to the event.
+**25 finalists** will be chosen by the evaluation committee, and the <span class="avoid-break">**5 winners** will be voted on by the public.</span>{% if site.event_url %}<br /><br />If your application is selected as a finalist to win the activation challenge, a representative of your team will be invited to a public event to present your proposal to the public.
+Details will be provided to finalists at least three weeks prior to the event.{% endif %}

 </div></div>